 Borsheims is proud to work with other members of the diamond industry, international governments, the United Nations, and nongovernmental organizations to eliminate the trade in conflict diamonds.
 Through more than five years of work, it is now estimated that more than 99% of the world’s diamonds are conflict free.

 Borsheims supports the Kimberley Process and only buys its diamonds from legitimate, reputable manufacturers that adhere to the Voluntary System of Warranties.
 That guarantee is written on the back of every receipt from Borsheims.
 For additional information about the Kimberley Process and the work being done to eliminate the trade of conflict diamonds, please visit the diamond industry’s website, www.diamondfacts.org.

-If you need help picking out the perfect engagement ring, one of our engagement experts would be happy to assist you.
-Call 1.800.642.4438 during store hours to speak with one of our friendly and knowledgeable sales associates.
+If you need help picking out the perfect engagement ring, one of the engagement experts at Borsheims would be happy to assist you.
+Stop into our store or text or call 402.391.0400 during store hours to speak with one of our friendly and knowledgeable sales associates.